Li Xiaoping

 Li Xiaoping (李小平 (Lǐ Xiǎopíng), born 19 September 1962) is a male Chinese gymnast.
 He competed at the 1984 Olympic Games, and won a silver medal in Men's Team.
 In the 1983 World Championships, he won a gold medal for Men's Team and pommel horse.

-After the olympics, Xiaoping attended California State University, Fullerton and became the national pommel horse champion in the 1987 NCAA Men's Gymnastics Championships.
+After the Olympics, Xiaoping attended California State University, Fullerton and became the NCAA pommel horse champion at the 1987 NCAA Men's Gymnastics Championships.